sheila-anne/sheila-anne/src/pages/index.md

 templateKey: index-page
 pageTitle: Sheila Anne | Life Coaching | Content Creation | Yoga & Intentional Movement
 pageDescription: >
   Lifecoach, yoga teacher, and content creator Sheila Anne Murray welcomes those looking to take their life to the next level.
+Are you ready to ditch expensive wellness trends, exchange anxiety for bliss, and start curating the life you deserve? ✨ Sheila helps women cultivate a deep sense of self and well-being 👉🏼 so you can thrive in the present and create a purpose-filled future.
 bannerTitle: Meet your new life coach
 bannerSubtitle: >
-  Looking to navigate your life path?
+  Curious to learn more?
 image: /img/sheila-anne-coaching-header.jpg
-description: >-
+description: >
-  Sheila Anne is a combination of life coaching, intentional movement, and story curation.
-Join Sheila as she nourishes your mind and spirit, creating a place where you can grow as a person.
+  Are you ready to ditch expensive wellness trends, exchange anxiety for bliss, and start curating the life you deserve? ✨ Sheila helps women cultivate a deep sense of self and well-being 👉🏼 so you can thrive in the present and create a purpose-filled future.
 formHeadline: "Let's get to know one another"
 formParagraph: ""
 formSubHeadline: "Don't wait to change your life, connect with me today!"

 mainpitch:
-  title: It’s time to harness your energy, recognize your purpose, and live your most authentic & bold life.
+  title: Harness your energy, tap into your purpose, and create a deeply inspiring future.
-  description: >
-    Tap into your inner compass.
-Stoke your inner fire.
-Ignite personal growth in your relationships, professional life, and activities.
-Create nourishing spaces & experiences.
-Discover a life coach who works to integrate your deepest desires into actionable and attainable goals.
-Sheila Anne is the coach ready to take your life to the next level.

 intro:
   blurbs: